Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

 Now, the attack goes like this:
 - Save the hash value of intermediate blocks of the message.
-- Find a collision between a *bridged* block to one of the saved hash values from the previus step.
+- Find a collision between a *bridged* block to one of the saved hash values from the previous step.
 - Build a forged message with the length of the original message.
 The forged message contains a prefix (which derives from the expandable message), the bridged block, and the second part of the original image.

 ```python